zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### spacing `float`

-Space between points as proportion of the point width.
+Space between points as proportion of the point width.** Available for bar, column, candlestick and ohlc series. **

 #### Example
     <kendo:chart-seriesItem spacing="spacing">